 Erlander Home Museum

-Collections include Rockford-made furniture and many artifacts recalling Swedish immigration to northern Illinois and Rockford's Swedish heritage.
+Collections also include Rockford-made furniture and many artifacts recalling Swedish immigration to northern Illinois and Rockford's Swedish heritage.

 The Museum is open for tours on Wednesdays and also by appointment.